pointcarre-app/maths.pm/pms/dataviz2/session_1_a1_visual.md

 ## 4.4. 💾 Datasets used in the following examples

-We'll use some panel data: gdp (nominal) per year and per country.
+We'll use some panel data: GDP (nominal) per year and per country.
 The dataset and its documentation are available [here](https://github.com/datasets/gdp).